d-eisen/portfolio/content/testworld.md

 # Research: Survey and Interviews
 I began with user research.
 I performed primary research using an online survey and in person interviews.
 I wanted to speak with people who had already demonstrated interest in being involved with NGOs.
 A survey of was completed by 16 participants who reported being involved with an NGO’s as a supporter or volunteer in the last twelve months.

-I performed some market research reviewing the website of some organization with a similar mission WorldWater.
+I performed some market research reviewing the website of some organization with a similar mission testworld.
 My review of competing sites showed that similar organizations placed call to actions for giving very prominently on their sites.

 Some of the key findings of the survey were that most users were involved in few organizations (less than five), however their primary activities with NGOs were well aligned with the goals of the site.
 The participants key activities were reported as follows